deepmancer/medseg-diffusion/README.md

 - **Initial Convolution**: The encoder begins with separate initial convolutional layers for the mask and input image, preparing the features for downstream processing.
 - **Residual Blocks**: As a base sub-module, we define each ResNet block as two consecutive convolutional layers with a SiLU activation in between and Group Normalization after each convolutional layer.
 You can use this module in Down/Up blocks.
 Also, by removing the residual connection, you can use this block as a convolutional network throughout the network.
 - **Attention**: This is also a sub-module consisting of a Layer Normalization, Multi-head Attention, a residual connection, a feed-forward network, and another residual connection.
-- **Time Embedding Integration**: Each residual block in the downsampling and upsampling stages integrate time embeddings.
+- **Time Embedding Integration**: Each residual block in the downsampling and upsampling stages integrates time embeddings.

 ## 1) Dynamic Encoding Process